btoll/benjamintoll.com/content/post/vim_go.md

 Simply place the cursor over any identifier and call `:GoDoc`.
 Any documentation for that particular symbol will open in a scratch window.

 There's also a handy shortcut, the letter `K`.
-This is overrides the normal shortcut which usually opens a `man` page (`C` programmers will be familiar with this).
+This overrides the normal shortcut which usually opens a `man` page (`C` programmers will be familiar with this).

 See [Documentation lookup](https://github.com/fatih/vim-go/wiki/Tutorial#documentation-lookup) in the [vim-go-tutorial].